camillesharp/cs260-startup/README.md

 ## Amazon Root Services - Route 53
 I successfully purchased a domain name.
 It is project-260-camille.
 I was able to connect my IP address to the domain name.

+## HTTPS, TLS, and Web Certificates
+Using Vim I was able to ssh into my server and create a secure domain.